ijmmni99/Radica/README.md

 # Radica
-A basic HTML and Javascript to present sorting function.
+A basic HTML and Javascript to demonstrate sorting function.